Community Acupuncture for Health Equity

 Rebecca has a background volunteering in community and not-for-profit clinics where she has supported homeless people and those detoxing from alcohol and other drugs.
 Within these contexts she has also offered support in recovery and understands the different challenges that patients experience as a result of taking this enormous, life-changing step.
 She has been involved in regular volunteer and professional acupuncture work in the AOD sector for 8 years.
 Her formal qualifications are: BHSci (Chinese Herbal Medicine)(2004); BHSci (Traditional Chinese Medicine)(2006); Grad.
 Dip (Public Health)(2018).

 Rebecca is a member of the Australian Acupuncture & Chinese Medicine Association (AACMA) and is registered with the Chinese Medicine Board of Australia (CMBA) under the Acupuncture and Chinese Herbal Medicine divisions.
-Health fund rebates are available and she is eligible for inclusion as therapists in Work Cover, TAC & NDIS treatment plans by referral from a General Practitioner.
+Health fund rebates are available and she is eligible for inclusion as a therapist in Work Cover, TAC & NDIS treatment plans by referral from a General Practitioner.